 - .1 Obtain Contract Administrator's approval before placing concrete.
-Provide 24 hours notice prior to placing of concrete. - .2 Pumping of concrete is permitted only after approval of equipment and mix. - .3 Ensure reinforcement and inserts are not disturbed during concrete placement. - .4 Prior to placing of concrete obtain Contract Administrator's approval of proposed method for protection of concrete during placing and curing.

-- .5 Maintain accurate records of poured concrete items to indicate date, location of pour, quality, air temperature and test samples taken. - .6 In locations where new concrete is dowelled to existing work, drill holes in existing concrete.
-Place steel dowels of deformed steel reinforcing bars and pack solidly with epoxy grout to anchor and hold dowels in positions as indicated. - .7 Do not place load upon new concrete until authorized by Contract Administrator.
+Provide 48 hours notice prior to placing of concrete. - .2 Pumping of concrete is permitted only after approval of equipment and mix. - .3 Ensure reinforcement and inserts are not disturbed during concrete placement. - .4 Prior to placing of concrete provide to Contract Administrator hot and cold weather concrete procedures for review and comment. - .5 Maintain accurate records of poured concrete items to indicate date, location of pour, quality, air temperature and test samples taken. - .6 In locations where new concrete is dowelled to existing work, refer to construction documents. - .7 Do not place load upon new concrete until authorized by Contract Administrator.

-3.2 CONSTRUCTION

-- .1 Do cast-in-place concrete work in accordance with CAN/CSA-A23.1. - .2 Sleeves and inserts. - .1 No sleeves, ducts, pipes or other openings shall pass through joists, beams, column capitals or columns, except where indicated or approved by Contract Administrator. - .2 Where approved by Contract Administrator, set sleeves, ties, pipe hangers and other inserts and openings as indicated or specified elsewhere.
-Sleeves and openings greater than 100×100 mm not indicated, must be approved by Contract Administrator. - .3 Do not eliminate or displace reinforcement to accommodate hardware.
-If inserts cannot be located as specified, obtain approval of modifications from Contract Administrator before placing of concrete. - .4 Check locations and sizes of sleeves and openings shown on drawings. - .3 Anchor bolts. - .1 Set anchor bolts to templates under supervision of appropriate trade prior to placing concrete. - .2 With approval of Contract Administrator, grout anchor bolts in preformed holes or holes drilled after concrete has set.
-Formed holes to be minimum 100 mm diameter.
-Drilled holes to be to manufacturer's recommendations. - .3 Protect anchor bolt holes from water accumulations, snow and ice build-ups. - .4 Set bolts and fill holes with epoxy grout. - .5 Locate anchor bolts used in connection with expansion shoes, rollers and rockers with due regard to ambient temperature at time of erection. - .4 Drainage holes and weep holes: - .1 Form weep holes and drainage holes in accordance with Section 03 10 00 Concrete Forming and Accessories.
-If wood forms are used, remove them after concrete has set. - .2 Install weep hole tubes and drains as indicated. - .5 Grout under base plates using procedures in accordance with manufacturer's recommendations which result in 100% contact over grouted area. - .6 Finishing. - .1 Finish concrete in accordance with CAN/CSA-A23.1. - .2 Use procedures acceptable to Contract Administrator to remove excess bleed water.
-Ensure surface is not damaged. - .3 Provide smooth trowel finish on interior slabs unless otherwise indicated. - .4 Provide broom finish on exterior slabs unless otherwise indicated. - .5 Rub exposed sharp edges of concrete with carborundum to produce 3 mm radius edges unless otherwise indicated. - .7 Joint fillers. - .1 Furnish filler for each joint in single piece for depth and width required for joint, unless otherwise authorized by Contract Administrator.
+- .1 Do cast-in-place concrete work in accordance with CAN/CSA-A23.1. - .2 Anchor bolts. - .1 Set anchor bolts to templates under supervision of appropriate trade prior to placing concrete. - .2 Obtain approval from Contract Administrator prior to using any post-installed anchors.
+All anchors prepared to be reviewed and approved by Contract Administrator. - .3 Locate anchor bolts used in connection with expansion shoes, rollers and rockers with due regard to ambient temperature at time of erection. - .3 Grout under base plates using procedures in accordance with manufacturer's recommendations which result in 100% contact over grouted area. - .4 Finishing.

+City of Winnipeg Cast-in-Place Concrete Section 03 30 00 Bid Opportunity No. 578-2021 Page 3 of 3

+- .1 Finish concrete in accordance with CAN/CSA-A23.1. - .2 Use procedures acceptable to Contract Administrator to remove excess bleed water.
+Ensure surface is not damaged. - .3 Provide smooth trowel finish on interior slabs unless otherwise indicated. - .4 Provide broom finish on exterior slabs unless otherwise indicated. - .5 Rub exposed sharp edges of concrete with carborundum to produce 3 mm radius edges unless otherwise indicated.

+.5 Joint fillers.

+- .1 Furnish filler for each joint in single piece for depth and width required for joint, unless otherwise authorized by Contract Administrator.
 When more than one piece is required for a joint, fasten abutting ends and hold securely to shape by stapling or other positive fastening. - .2 Locate and form joints as indicated.
 Install joint filler. - .3 Use 12 mm thick joint filler to separate slabs-on-grade from vertical surfaces and extend joint filler from bottom of slab to within 12 mm of finished slab surface unless indicated otherwise.